 - Evolution happens over a long time.
 It takes millions of years for a fish to grow legs.
 It happens through gradual changes in the form and function of fins from each generation to next.

-Reproduction is essentially copying of organisms.
+Reproduction is essentially the copying of organisms.
 My children are a copy of a blended version of my wife and me.
 How sexual reproduction allows the blending of traits is another story.
 To keep things simple, let’s take a look at how asexual organisms reproduce.
 They periodically spawn exact copies of themselves.

 Well, are they really exact copies?
 They aren’t.
 Reproduction is imperfect copying, as it involves mistakes.